JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7980 days**.

-And here is a just a random fact -  **American President John Tyler had 15 children**.
+And here is a just a random fact -  **India has a Bill of Rights for cows**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)